jfitter/LM75/README.txt

 remotely piloted aircraft, for the purpose of real time data logging and air to ground telemetry.

-This sensors uses the I2C bus protocol to communicate allowing the Arduino standard Wire library to communicate with the device.
+This sensor uses the I2C bus protocol to communicate allowing the Arduino standard Wire library to communicate with the device.
 2 pins are required to interface the device to an Arduino - the SDA and SCL lines.